afrl-rq/OpenUxAS/lustre/README.md

     OpenUxAS/lustre$ kind2 uxas.lus --modular true

-This will take multiple hours.
+This may take a long time (multiple hours).
 If you prefer to see output from the tool while it is working, you can add `-v` to the command, like this:

     OpenUxAS/lustre$ kind2 uxas.lus --modular true -v